khanhtranrk/khanhtranwk/README.md

 <img src="https://github.com/duykhanhrk/duykhanhrk/blob/re-br/Assets/bn_00.png"></img>

-## My information
+## About me
-<p>My name is Duy Khanh, I am a 2nd year student at university.<p>
+<p>Hello, I am Khanh a 2nd year student at university.<p>
-<p>I love watching anime - Japanese cartoons, as well as manga and light novels.<p>
+- Hobbies: watching anime, reading manga and light novels
-<p>I love to eat food and drink chocolate-related drinks.<p>
+- Favorites: Chocolate and sweets
-<p>Regarding programming, I got used to programming very early, when I was a student in middle school.
-I am familiar with programming in the Pascal language.
-I thought it was quite interesting and it drew me to a certain amount of time before coming into contact with other new languages.<p>
+- Coding for the first time: I learned programming when I was a junior high school student.
+The first programming language I came across was pascal, which I thought - was interesting and fascinated me for a long time.